 Human rights are universal and affirm the inherent right of all people to be treated with respect, equality and dignity.
 Human rights are the basic freedoms and protections that people are entitled to simply because they are human beings.
 The Universal Declaration of Human Rights (1948) recognises that 'the inherent dignity of all members of the human family is the foundation of freedom, justice and peace in the world'.
 It declares that human rights are universal - to be enjoyed by all people, no matter who they are or where they live.
 The Universal Declaration includes civil and political rights, like the right to life, liberty, free speech and privacy.
-It also includes economic, social and cultural rights (including religion), like the right to social security, health and education. xii local councils, Victoria Police and other public authorities) to act compatibly with human rights, and to consider human rights when developing policies, making laws, delivering services and making decisions.
-Therefore, no matter which state or local government agency the community is dealing with, the same human rights apply.xiii
+It also includes economic, social and cultural rights (including religion), like the right to social security, health and education.

+Victorian local governments are obliged to comply with the Victoria Charter for Human Rights and Responsibilities 2006.
+The Charter requires the Victorian Government, public servants, local councils, Victoria Police and other public authorities) to act compatibly with human rights, and to consider human rights when developing policies, making laws, delivering services and making decisions.
+Therefore, no matter which state or local government agency the community is dealing with, the same human rights apply.